 West Nile Virus

 West Nile virus (WNV) is a mosquito-borne virus that can cause illness ranging from a mild fever to more serious disease.
 WNV has been found in all counties in Vermont.
-It was first identified in the United States in 1999 and detected in Vermont in 2000.
-WNV continues to cause a few cases of illness in people and animals each year.
+It was first identified in the United States in 1999 and detected here in 2000.

 Eastern Equine Encephalitis

 Eastern equine encephalitis (EEE) is a rare but serious viral disease.
 EEE virus has so far caused illness in only a few areas of Vermont, but it is likely to be found throughout the state.
-The first two human cases reported in Vermont occurred in 2012.
+The first two human cases reported occurred in 2012.
 The disease most commonly affects people and horses, but illness has been reported in other animals including alpacas, llamas, donkeys, pheasants and emus.